ietf-wg-privacypass/base-drafts/drafts/draft-davidson-pp-architecture/draft-davidson-pp-architecture.md

      3. The value of `<comm_id>` is a unique identifier for the current config version being used by the server.
 This can be an arbitrary string.
-     4. The value of `supports` MUST be set to a subset of the array `["issue","redeem"]`, depending on which Privacy Pass methods are supported.
+     4. The value of `<supports>` MUST be set to an integer corresponding to the supported methods.

 ### SERVER_ISSUE {#interface-srv-issue}

 - Visibility: `external`
-- Type: `asynchronous`
 - Input: A `client_issue` message `msg` ({{msg-client-issue}})
 - Returns: `null`
 - Steps: